devsinsight/MarsRoversSolution/README.md

 which interact directly with a list of the Cardinal class with the information previously listed.
 This way we can simply give instructions and get the appropiate cardinal point in the list and get the values and neighbors depends on the instructions.
 Finally, I developed a simple console menu to set the current position and give instructions.

+- Rover class is the Aggregate class which connects the other to do the validation and calculations.
+- Other classes like Cardinal and CardinalList should be threated like value object classes used on the aggregate class (Rover)
+- Because the simplicity of the problem, only two layer were needed: Application Layer and Domain Layer